-OUR OBJECTIVE Attract, develop and retain talent.
-Create an environment where our people feel safe, are able to grow as individuals and professionals and create a culture that leads by example through our values and commitment to the city's priorities.
-KEY FUNCTIONS Workplace health, safety and wellness Embed a health, safety and wellness culture by educating and empowering our people to be 'safety champions'.
-Manage the City's safety management framework, including procedures, policies and training.
+Our objective To attract, develop and retain talent.
+Create an environment where our people feel safe, are able to grow as individuals and professionals and create a culture that leads by example through our values and commitment to the City's priorities.
+Key Functions Workplace Health, Safety and Wellness Embed a health, safety and wellness culture by educating and empowering our people to be 'safety champions'; manage the City's safety management framework, including procedures, policies and training.
 Payroll and HR systems Provide accurate and timely payroll functions including the provision of advice and support to employees.
-Generalist human resources Provide internal consulting and human resource support services, focused on culture, talent management, leadership, organisational development and diversity and inclusion.
+Generalist Human Resources Provides internal consulting and human resource support services, focused on culture, talent management, leadership, organisational development and diversity and inclusion.

-SERVICE AREA DELIVERABLES 2022/23 2023/24 2024/25 2025/26 SCP ALIGNMENT Development and implementation of an OSH and a Diversity and Inclusion Plan. ~ ~ ~ ~ Connected Community; Innovative and Accountable Annual review of the Workforce Plan. $\checkmark$ Image: A set of the set of the ✓ Image: A set of the set of the Innovative and Accountable Traineeship program and work experience for Aboriginal and Torres Strait Islanders. ~ ~ ~ ~ Connected Community; Innovative and Accountable EBA negotiations.
-Image: A second s Image: A second s Innovative and Accountable
+Service Area Deliverables 2022/2023 2023/2024 2024/2025 2025/2026 SCP Alignment Development and implementation of an OSH and a Diversity and Inclusion Plan ✓ • ~ Connected Community; Innovative & Accountable Annual review of the Workforce Plan ✓ ~ ✓ ~ Innovative & Accountable Traineeship program & work experience for Aboriginal and Torres Strait Islanders V • Y V Connected Community; Innovative & Accountable EBA negotiations ~ ~ Innovative & Accountable